 One of the most frustrating cliches heard about dining in Phoenix is the claim that “You can’t get good seafood in the desert,” or its variant, “Don’t eat fish so far from the coast.”
 Have people making those statements not considered the impact of modern refrigeration and transportation?
 Is there a mistaken assumption that residents of coastal cities are pescatorial locavores, eating only species caught in local waters?
 The reality is that most fish is caught in one place and eaten in another with refrigerators, freezers, trucks, and planes playing crucial roles in between.
 Continue reading “Chula Seafood”

 It has been just over a decade since Nobuo Fukuda, originally from Tokyo but long situated in Arizona, won the prestigious James Beard award.
 Since that 2007 accolade, the chef has relocated his kitchen from Old Town Scottsdale to Heritage Square in Phoenix, occupying a city-owned historic home where the chef has pursued his creative vision since 2010.
 The move was a bit of a shock back then, but the quest for better downtown dining has intensified in the current decade, with the central city no longer content to be eclipsed by its own suburbs.
-Continue reading “Nobuo at Teeter House”
+Continue reading “Nobuo at Teeter House (temporarily closed)”

 There aren’t a lot of purple foods, but those that lie somewhere between red and blue tend to be vibrant and surprising.
 Think of the complex purple of grapes, the nearly black purple of an eggplant, and the unexpected purple found in some varieties of cauliflower, carrots, and potatoes.
 The pigments responsible are called “anthocyanins,” and they also have a role to play in making a type of rice appear black in its raw state and purple after some time in the rice cooker.
 That black / purple rice is a key feature at Harumi Sushi in Downtown Phoenix.
 Continue reading “Harumi Sushi”